bitwarden/help/_articles/organizations/about-organizations.md

 **Organizations unlock access to secure sharing** between users who are members of that Organization.

-Premium Individual plans unlock premium password security and management features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file storage, and more. **Premium Individual does not include secure data sharing.**
+Premium Individual plans unlock premium password security and management features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, and more. **Premium Individual does not include secure data sharing.**

 **Paid Organizations** (Families, Teams, or Enterprise) automatically include premium features (advanced 2FA options, Bitwarden Authenticator (TOTP), etc.) for every user enrolled in the Organization.